kwame-mintah/python-fastapi-logging-application/README.md

 - '🚧 Bump version' (`run-version-bump.yml`): To create a new GitHub tag based on [semantic versioning](https://semver.org/) using [commitizen](https://commitizen-tools.github.io/commitizen/).

 [^1]: A [`platform`](https://docs.docker.com/compose/compose-file/build/#platforms) has been specified to ensure the host machine, uses the correct platform during docker image build.
+[^2]: The GitHub workflow ['🧪 Run unit tests'](https://github.com/kwame-mintah/python-fastapi-logging-application/actions/workflows/run-unit-tests.yml) provides a brief overview of coverage for each file, when viewing the step 'Run tests with pytest with coverage'.